learning-zone/spring-boot-basics/spring-notes.md

 * It provides lots of plugins to develop and test Spring Boot Applications very easily using Build Tools like Maven and Gradle
 * It provides lots of plugins to work with embedded and in-memory Databases very easily.

-#### Q. Write a program in spring-boot to get employees details based on employee id?
+#### Q. Write a program in Spring-Boot to get employees details based on employee id?
 #### Q. What does the @Autowired, @pathVariable, @ResponseEntity, @ResponseBody, @Configuration, @RestController, @RequestMapping, @Qualifier, @Required, @RequestParam, @ContextConfiguration annotation do?
 #### Q. What is the role of @SpringBootApplication?
 #### Q. What are the different components of a Spring Boot application?
 #### Q. What does @EnableAutoConfiguration and @SpringBootApplication do?
-#### Q. How to reload my changes on Spring Boot without having to restart server?
+#### Q. How to reload changes on Spring Boot without having to restart server?
-#### Q. List some of the important annotations in annotation-based Spring configuration.
 #### Q. What is the difference between @Component, @Controller, @Repository & @Service annotations in Spring?
 #### Q. What is Auto Configuration?
 #### Q. How does Spring Boot enforce common dependency management for all its Starter projects?